Croatia- the Jewel of the Adriatic

 But it has no ordinary customers.
 For it is no ordinary post box.
 In it, anyone can drop off BOOKs- used, old, new for someone else to pick up what they find interesting.
 No governance.
 No fee.
 And that simple little system is symBOLic (this pun wrote itself, I promise) of Croatia itself.
 Organized, friendly, welcoming and helpful.
 I have tried to recount as many stories as possible without appearing patronizing, where someone went out of their way to help us.

 We crossed the border into Croatia in the dead of the night, on a bus from Venice, through Slovenia.
-Croatia is not part of the EU, so at 2 am, our bus was stopped at the border crossing and a little imp like man swept into the bus to check our passports.
-It was exciting and a bit furtive at the same time.
+Croatia is not part of the EU, so at 2 am, our bus was stopped at the border crossing for passport checks!

 Croatia is home to some of the the world’s most breathtaking national parks.
 Some allow you to swim in the waterfalls and we chose Plitvice specifically because it does not allow this impudence.
-While Plitvice is hugely popular with tourists, and swarming with people, it is so enormous that you can stay on the fringes of the park and experience a slightly diluted version of the actual magnificence in solitude.
+While Plitvice is hugely popular with tourists, and swarming with people, it is so enormous that you can even stay in some beautiful BnBs located right on the fringes of the park.

 Its best to start your trek early in the morning so you can harvest available daylight.
 There are 2 main entrances to the park, and about 8 different walking trail paths right from the easy 3 km ones to the lofty 18 km Mecca- Path “K”.
 Each of the treks take you through the park, and some even include sailing across one of the lakes.